ilGhera/wc-importer-for-danea/readme.txt

 == Description ==

-If you've built your online store with WooCommerce and you're using Danea Easyfatt as management software, you definitely need WooCommerce Importer for Danea.
+If you've built your online store with WooCommerce and you're using Danea Easyfatt as management software, you definitely need ilGhera WooCommerce Importer for Danea.
 You'll be able to import client and suppliers width this free version, also products and orders with the premium one.

 *Danea Easyfatt certified*